canonical/sqlair/README.md

 | `(client_name, client_id) AS (&Person.name_col, &Person.id_col)` | The `Name` and `ID` fields of `Person` will be set with the results from `client_name` and `client_id` |
 | `(gender_col, name_col) AS &Person.*` | The `Gender` and `Name` fields of `Person` will be set with the results from `gender_col` and `name_col` |

 The output expression should be places in the query where the columns to be returned would usually be found.
-Behind the scenes SQLair will replace the output expression with a list of comma seperated aliased columns.
+Behind the scenes SQLair will replace the output expression with a list of comma separated aliased columns.

 Multiple output expressions can be placed in the same query.
 For example: